1935 Labor Day hurricane: Islamorada

-Woodlawn Park Cemetery
+Woodlawn Park North Cemetery

 On January 31, 1936, Harvey W. Seeds Post No. 29, American Legion, Miami, Florida, petitioned FERA for the deed to the Woodlawn plot.
 The Legion would use the empty grave sites for the burial of indigent veterans and accept responsibility for care of the plot.
 After some initial confusion as to the actual owner, the State of Florida approved the title transfer.
 A monument was placed on the plot, inscribed: Erected by Harvey W. Seeds Post No. 29, The American Legion, in Memory of Our Comrades Who Lost Their Lives on the Florida Keys during the 1935 Hurricane, Lest We Forget.

-As with the Islamorada memorial, no names are listed, nor are the individual grave sites marked.
+As with the Islamorada memorial no names are listed, nor were the individual grave sites for the 81 identified veterans marked at Woodlawn.
 The VA again chose not to obey the President's order, this time to rebury the unclaimed bodies at Arlington.
-Two bodies were, however, exhumed from Woodlawn cemetery by the families: Brady C. Lewis (on November 12, 1936), and Thomas K. Moore (on January 20, 1937), the latter of whom was reburied at Arlington.
-Five more received grave markers at Woodlawn, leaving 74 unmarked graves of identified veterans.
-Efforts are ongoing to mark all these graves.
+Four bodies were, however, exhumed from Woodlawn cemetery by the families: Brady C. Lewis (November 12, 1936), Benjamin B. Jakeman (December 12, 1936), Thomas K. Moore (January 20, 1937), and Frank De Albar (September 26, 2016).
+Families marked 5 more graves at Woodlawn.
+The cemetery director, Gabriel E. Romanach Jr., marked 71 graves with VA markers, leaving 1 unmarked grave as of 2024.

 One other veteran killed in the storm rests at Arlington, Daniel C. Main.
 His was a special case, the only veteran who died in the camps who was neither cremated in the Keys nor buried at Woodlawn.
 Main was the camp medical director and was killed in the collapse of the small hospital at Camp #1.
 His body was quickly recovered by survivors and shipped to his family before the embargo.